citcheese/ODBParser/README.md

 TL;DR
 -------------
-ODBParser is a tool to search for open databases that contain information you are interested in exposing.
-Or if you already know IP's you want to connect to, you can specify those.
+ODBParser is a tool to search for PII being exposed in open databases.

 <b>ONLY to be used to identify exposed PII and warn server owners of irresponsible database maintenance OR to query databases you have permission to access!